-Jsing a combination of observations and interviews, record at least one example for questions A1-3.
+Using a combination of observations and interviews, record at least one example for questions A1-3.
 1. What types of materials people read as part of their work: 2.
-How/where writing, presentation, and other communications skills are in use: 2 Applications of mathematical reasoning / approaches in this workplace.
-3. Applications of mathematical reasoning / approaches in this workplace: Jsing a combination of observations and interviews, record at least two examples for questions A4-A8.
-4. Applications of scientific concepts or methods: 5 Technical skills people are using: J. recinited skins people are using.
+How/where writing, presentation, and other communications skills are in use: 3.
+Applications of mathematical reasoning / approaches in this workplace: pproduction of manner accounts () approaches in the memplace.
+Jsin Using a combination of observations and interviews, record at least two examples for questions A4-A8.
+4. Applications of scientific concepts or methods: 5.
+Technical skills people are using: